chatmail/dkim-milter/README.md

 See the included [example configuration] for what a set of configuration files might look like.

-For a hands-on introduction to getting started with DKIM Milter, please see the included [tutorial document].
+For a hands-on introduction to getting started with DKIM Milter, see the included [tutorial document].

 [*dkim-milter.conf*(5)]: https://gitlab.com/glts/dkim-milter/-/blob/main/dkim-milter.conf.5